top of page

 I specialize in ancient philosophy and am particularly interested in issues that lie at the intersection of ancient ethics and epistemology.
 My research investigates ancient accounts of ethical development and the relationship between virtue and knowledge.
 My current projects offer a novel explanation of why ancient philosophers think knowledge is central to being good and shed new light on how these figures conceptualized the process of developing other-oriented ethical concern.
 My main focus is on the treatment of these issues in the dialogues of Plato and in the Stoics.
 Other philosophical interests include contemporary philosophy of education, ethics, and early modern philosophy.

-I am an Assistant Professor in Philosophy at Georgia State University.
 From 2024-2025, I will be on leave from GSU for a Humboldt Research Fellowship at Universität Heidelberg (sponsored by Prof. Dr. Philipp Brüllmann).

 About